chrisersen/argumentation/README.md

 # argumentation.sty
-LaTeX package for argumentation theory (Toulmin<a title="Toulmin, S. E. (1958). _The uses of argument_.
-Cambridge: Cambridge University Press."><sup>1</sup></a> etc).
+LaTeX package for argumentation theory (Toulmin (1958) etc).
 The aim of developing this package is to provide an environment like the toulmin-environment to typeset argumentation schemes.
 E.g:
 ```latex
 \documentclass{article}
 \usepackage{argumentation}